50 Other Ways to Say “I Think” in English (Formal, Informal)

 When engaging with English speakers, using these synonyms is an excellent way to bring your interactions to a higher degree, allowing you to converse with English speakers more easily as well as being able to understand when these phrases are said to you.

 Some of these phrases are particularly useful in arguments and debates.
-If you are taking part in some sort of debate, using some of these phrases can make your speaking more clearly and give you the chance to make your speech more colourful.
+If you are taking part in some sort of debate, using some of these phrases can make your speaking more clearly and give you the chance to make your speech more colorful.

 List of Different Ways to Say ‘I Think’